tbela99/uploadManager/README.md

 How to use
 ---------------------

-see the Demo folder. you will need a webserver with php installed to run the demo.
+uploadManager uploads files in a temparay folder of your webserser and pull back the uploaded file name and its path in the form so you can send them along with the rest of the form you will need a webserver with php installed to run the demo.

 # uploadManager